MuskanKohli2000/prodostrip/README.md

 # 🌍 Dostrip – Smart Travel Planner

-Dostrip is a web-based smart travel advisor that uses intelligent tools and user preference data to deliver personalized travel recommendations.
-The system integrates authentication, cloud storage, and ML-based suggestion tools to help users plan trips with safety, comfort, and relevance.
+Dostrip is a web-based platform that helps users plan smart, personalized travel experiences.

 ## 📝 Abstract

 Dostrip is an intelligent travel planning app that assists users in choosing destinations, activities, and accommodations based on their interests, budget, time, and preferences.
 Unlike other travel tools, Dostrip offers a **fully personalized** experience through a dynamic questionnaire and intelligent recommendation engine.
 It ensures travelers have access to smart, filtered suggestions and reviews while providing a user-friendly interface.

 ## 🌐 Technology Stack